mark-balazs/Parse/README.md

 =====
 * The script extracts the .csv file to tokens(fields);
 * Certain fields are used (ex.
 Effort completed, Entity type etc.)
-* Data is filtered by developer names (for statistic purposes)
+* Data is filtered by tester names (for statistic purposes)
 * The script is called by the Parse, after creating the changelog.

 Usage: